 The Oosterhouse’s are very active in green building principles and green materials such as led lighting, high-efficiency heaters & air conditioning units.
 In the non-ICF portions, 2×6 walls and concrete floors were used throughout the winery.

 The Bonobo Winery mixes all manners of green construction materials in its design.
-Reclaimed wood and locally sourced materials create an intimate setting above and a state of the art wine production facility below.
+Reclaimed wood and locally sourced materials create an intimate setting above and a state-of-the-art wine production facility below.

 The winery project was complex because of the unique blend of four different construction methods.
 The winery is constructed of wood frame, poured walls, CMU, and ICFs.
 With a structure of this size, a tight timetable and multiple methods of construction, it had to be well planned and precise.